 Property crimes accounted for 84% of all crimes in 2023, resulting in $280.5 billion in losses.
 As criminal tactics evolve and threats become more sophisticated, physical security is critical for protecting assets, people, and operations.

-Physical security is all protection measures that organizations implement to safeguard their assets, operations, and people from unauthorized access, damage, and harm.
-It’s the first defense against external threats and the foundation of any comprehensive security strategy.
+Physical security refers to all protection measures that organizations implement to safeguard their assets, operations, and people from unauthorized access, damage, and theft.
+It’s the first defense against external threats and the foundation of any security strategy.

 - Deterrence: Measures that discourage potential threats through visible security elements.